codex-academy/codeX_Feb2015Intro/README.md

 * Learn how to find problems in you code using [Debugging & Tools](debug_tools.md)
 * Let get going and [do some coding now] (lets_code.md)

+### Katas using 53 functions

+Now head over to [53 functions](https://github.com/codex-academy/53functions/blob/master/README.md) and write some functions

 ### Javascript on the command line

 So far all the Javascript that you've written was running inside of the web browser.
 By using node js (or node just for short) you can run javascript programs from the terminal, without the need for a web browser.
 This allows you to use Javascript to write some programs that don't depend on the web browser - for example, accessing data in a database.
+Soon we will be using it to program web servers and even to do some robotics.